 To reach Bishop Sullivan Employment Services, call 913.906.8940.

 We offer the services of a job coach by appointment.
 Judy Nies assists women who have special challenges to finding employment.
 Examples of obstacles are history of incarceration, an older women returning to work after an extended time out of the workforce, and someone who is wanting a change but is not sure what she would like to do.
 If you are interested in meeting with our job coach, please call the Center and ask to talk to one of the Sisters.

 Outreach to the Wyandotte County Detention Center: S. Bridget visits women in the WyCo Detention Center twice each month.
 Upon release, women are welcome to visit Keeler to attend programs or receive assistance finding resources in the community.

 Personal development helps increase self-esteem, self-confidence, and self-efficacy; key ingredients for empowerment.
 Come grow with us…

 In partnership with Mercy and Truth, Dr. Alex Kieu, gives a monthly presentation at Keeler Women's Center.
-In August, Dr. Alex's presentation will be, BACK TO SCHOOL: 5 Ways to Keep Children Healthy.
-August 2, 1:00 - 2:00 pm.
+Contact Keeler Center for details.

 A popular program, Pretty Nails, is offered on the 2nd and 4th Thursdays of each month by appointment.
 Ana Maria Price will pamper women by shaping and polishing their nails.
 Call for an appointment.